The Theremin – The Musical Instrument you Play Without Touching

 You can buy relatively cheap Theremins, but if you want to get a new and good quality one, you’re looking at least between the $250-500 price range.

-If you have a lower budget, you should check out are there are any used theremins for sale.
+If you have a lower budget, you should check if there are any used theremins for sale.
 We would recommend that you get a higher-end used theremin, rather than getting a low-quality budget one.

 1. Moog Etherwave Standard Theremin